Skip to main content

 1. Open the recording

-2. Click the options menu
+2. Click Regenerate notes in the toolbar

 Asking questions about a note